radhikaprad/K-NN-Implementation/README.md

  k_exp =2 - 2 * np.exp( k*np.linalg.norm(np.subtract(xtrain,xtest))/np.square(xtest.std()))

 # Polynomial function:
  The function computes the degree-d polynomial kernel between two vectors.
 The polynomial kernel represents the similarity between two vectors.
 Conceptually, the polynomial kernels considers not only the similarity between vectors under the same dimension, but also across dimensions.
 When used in machine learning algorithms, this allows to account for feature interactionIn the program, pow(gamma*np.dot(xtrain.T,xtrain) + delta,degree) + pow(gamma*np.dot(xtest.T,xtest) + delta,degree) - 2 * pow(gamma*np.dot(xtrain.T,xtest) + delta,degree)

 Distance measure used is Euclidean distance (distance formula given above)

 # Datasets:
  The datasets used are Ecoli, Glass and yeast
  # Ecoli:
     The objective of this problem is to predict the localization site of proteins by employing some measures about the cell (cytoplasm, inner membrane, perisplasm, outer membrane, outer membrane lipoprotein, inner membrane lipoprotein inner membrane, cleavable signal sequence).

     To assess the data to classification process, the first attribute of the original data set (the sequence name) has been removed in this version

-Attribute description:
+ # Attribute description:
   1. Sequence Name: Accession number for the SWISS-PROT database
   2. mcg: McGeoch's method for signal sequence recognition.
   3. gvh: von Heijne's method for signal sequence recognition.
   4. lip: von Heijne's Signal Peptidase II consensus sequence score.
-           Binary attribute.
   5. chg: Presence of charge on N-terminus of predicted lipoproteins.
-	   Binary attribute.
-  6.  aac: score of discriminant analysis of the amino acid content of outer membrane and periplasmic proteins.
+  6. aac: score of discriminant analysis of the amino acid content
   7. alm1: score of the ALOM membrane spanning region prediction program.
   8. alm2: score of ALOM program after excluding putative cleavable signal regions from the sequence.

-Classes:
+ # Classes:
   cp  (cytoplasm)
   im  (inner membrane without signal sequence)
   pp  (perisplasm)
   imU (inner membrane, uncleavable signal sequence)